Joel R. P. Pringle

 Vice Admiral Joel Roberts Poinsett Pringle (February 4, 1873 – September 25, 1932) was a senior officer of the United States Navy, serving from 1894 to 1932.

 Career

-Pringle, born in Georgetown, South Carolina, was appointed to the United States Naval Academy in 1888, and commissioned ensign in 1894.
+Pringle, born in Georgetown, South Carolina, the son of Dominick Lynch Pringle and Caroline Lowndes Pringle.
+He was appointed to the United States Naval Academy in 1888, where he graduated in 1892.
+He was commissioned an ensign in 1894.

 For his service during World War I, he was awarded the Distinguished Service Medal for exceptionally meritorious service in a duty of great responsibility as commanding officer, Melville and Chief of Staff, Destroyer Flotillas, European Waters.

-Pringle graduated from the Naval War College in 1920 and served as a staff member from 1923–1925.
-Subsequently, he served as the college's president from 1927–1930.
+Pringle graduated from the Naval War College in 1920 and served as a staff member from 1923 to 1925.
+Subsequently, he served as the college's president from 1927 to 1930.